shufanwu/colorNet-pytorch/README.md

 * DataSet
 [MIT Places205](http://places.csail.mit.edu/user/index.php)
-> Hint: For there are grayscale images in the dataset, so I write a script to remove these images
+> Hint: For there are grayscale images in the dataset, I write a script to remove these images

 * Development Environment
 Python 3.5.1